Swivel-Finance/ubiquitous-language/README.md

 After the lending term of an Agreement has passed it may be released, paying amounts owed to all parties involved.

 #### Release Event
-mitted on chain upon the release of an Agreement.
+Emitted on chain upon the release of an Agreement.
 Publishes OrderKey and AgreementKey

 ### Yield
 The amount of interest an agreement has generated in terms of a percentage.